danielanywhere/ProjectTask/README.md

 Following are only some of the features you can find in this library.

--   Automatic Task and Project Estimation and Scheduling
+-   **Automatic Task and Project Estimation and Scheduling**
-    With a single call, you can render the timeline of an entire project and its tasks.
+    Calculate and prepare the timeline of an entire project and its tasks from a single call.
--   Unified Task and Project Model
+-   **Unified Task and Project Model**
     Treat projects and tasks as one and the same.
-Any item can contain children and dependencies, and switch types freely.
+Any item can contain children and dependencies, and you can switch types freely.
--   Event-Driven Property Change Notification
+-   **Event-Driven Property Change Notification**
     You can register events on objects and their properties to get notified in real time when anything changes, with fine-grained control over object updates.
--   Full JSON Serialization and Deserialization
+-   **Full JSON Serialization and Deserialization**
     Save and load project structures with ease using standard, human-readable JSON format.
--   Dependency and Hierarchy Handling
+-   **Dependency and Hierarchy Handling**
     Model complex workflows with multiple parents, children, and task dependencies.
--   Versatile Methodology Support
+-   **Versatile Methodology Support**
     Designed to flex with your process, whether you're sprinting in Agile or plotting milestones in Waterfall.
--   Rooted in Legacy and Built for the Future
+-   **Rooted in Legacy and Built for the Future**
-    Born from ANSI-C 5.0 in the early '90s and evolved through decades of application.
+    Born from ANSI-C 5.0 in the early 1990s and evolved through decades of application.
 This library is robust, refined, and battle-tested.

 <p>&nbsp;</p>

 ## Some History

-Before "task management" was a buzzword, I was hand-rolling a predecessor of this exact library in Microsoft QuickC circa 1990, using structs, pointers, and address arithmetic.
+Before *task management* was a buzzword, I was hand-rolling an early predecessor of this library in Microsoft QuickC circa 1990, using structs, pointers, and address arithmetic.
 Object-oriented design?
 You better believe it, even without C++.

 From those humble beginnings to today’s .NET ecosystem, the ProjectTask library embodies decades of iteration across multiple applications, tools, and programming eras.

-Trivia: The original version was written in ANSI-C on the ancestor of Visual Studio, QuickC, long before Agile was agile!
+<blockquote>Trivia: The original version was written in ANSI-C on the
+ancestor of Visual Studio, QuickC, long before Agile was agile!</blockquote>

 <p>&nbsp;</p>